rcoxcooper2/DistributedSystems/MidtermProject/README.md

 For further details, refer to the project documentation and the written document included in the repository.

 Enjoy tracking the International Space Station with this Flask application! 🛰🌍

+Data Source:
+The positional data for the International Space Station (ISS) was obtained from NASA's Open Data Portal.
+The specific dataset used can be found at: [ISS_COORDS_2022-02-13](https://data.nasa.gov/Space-Science/ISS_COORDS_2022-02-13/r6u8-bhhq/about_data).